jdholtz/auto-southwest-check-in/README.md

 ```shell
 pip install -r requirements.txt
 ```

-See [Running in Docker](#running-in-docker) for information on how to install and run the script in Docker.
+You may want to install the requirements in a [Python virtual environment][3] to ensure they don't conflict with other Python projects on your system.

 ### Upgrading
 When updating the script, it is important to follow the [Changelog](CHANGELOG.md) for any actions